jerturowetz/notes/to-do.md

 # Jeremy's To-Do List

-1. Billie Eilish - When We All Fall Asleep, Where Do We Go?
-2. Tyler, the Creator - IGOR
-4. Wilco - Ode to Joy
-5. Pup - Morbid Stuff
-7. Wintersleep - In the Land Of
-9. Harry Styles - Fine Line
-10. Raconteurs - Help Us Stranger

 - 2nd floor door 5
 - Tell @Audio Technique to ditch the EQ (514-597-0707) - BSS FCS-960
 - Drop table at Irene's